Looking Closely at the Growth Curve for e.l.f. Beauty Inc. (ELF)

 e.l.f.
-Beauty Inc. (NYSE:ELF) went up by 3.94% from its latest closing price compared to the recent 1-year high of $26.19.
+Beauty Inc. (NYSE:ELF) went down by -1.18% from its latest closing price compared to the recent 1-year high of $26.19.
+The company’s stock price has collected 0.26% of gains in the last five trading sessions.
 Press Release reported on 01/12/21 that Keys Soulcare Shines at Full Wattage With Six New Offerings

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.